10 Summer Family Activities

 Before jumping into this list, I want to make a few points.

 • I’m still working on being intentional with our family time.
 I have not done all of these things, and this is not a bucket list.
 I don’t like bucket lists because I always feel bad if I don’t do them.
-These are only ideas to help let go of what we think we have to do so we can spend more time with our family.
+These are only ideas to help us let go of what we think we have to do so we can spend more time with our family.

 • This entire list is not for everyone.
-If fact, I encourage you to make your own list of things you like to do.
+In fact, I encourage you to make your own list of things you like to do.
 Your family may not like to do some of these activities.
 Get together as a family and come up with a few other activities and replace them with ones on this list.

 10 Summer Family Activities

-1. Strawberry, Blueberry, Blackberry Picking
+1. Strawberry, Blueberry, and Blackberry Picking

 I can’t tell you how much my children look forward to going strawberry picking every year.
 However, the mere thought of getting a group of friends, packing lunches, and driving 20 miles away made me anxious.
 Who has time to take half the day to go strawberry picking and spend 1/2 an hour making up sandwiches and snacks to take with you?

 This year I didn’t commit to a time to leave the house and I didn’t pack anything!
 We texted friends when we were on our way, and we had the best time not worrying about what we didn’t get done at home before leaving.
-We ate strawberries and ice-cream for lunch!
+We ate strawberries and ice cream for lunch!

 2. Weekend Getaways